Benjamin-Italiaander/My_Notes/slices_of_life/reminders/EN_the_inner_ceiling.md

 # The Glass Ceiling in Your Mind
+#### Why Do Intelligent People Procrastinate?

+Why is it that intelligent people procrastinate?
+Why is it that people who are so self-motivated often self-sabotage?
+And why is it that no matter how many new business opportunities we get or new skills we try to learn, many of us simply find different ways of earning the same amount of money or achieving the same level of success?

+It’s as if there is a glass ceiling above our head that we’re trying to break through, but don’t know how.

+One thing we *do* know is that this is **not** due to a lack of resources or opportunity.
+We live in a time in history where there are more resources and opportunities than ever before.

+Some people have every advantage and still achieve mediocre results, while others with **no** resources or opportunity rise up against the odds and create magic—people like Colonel Sanders, Oprah, Helen Keller, or Albert Einstein (who dropped out of school at 15 and failed the entrance exam for the Zurich Polytechnic).

+If you want proof that resources and opportunity are *not* the root cause of success or failure, study the lives of these people.

+---

+# Comfort vs. Growth

+Human beings are wired for **comfort**.
+But the deeper part of us—call it our soul—is wired for **growth**.

+Managing the tension between the comfort zone and the call of our potential is what keeps most people frustrated and stuck on the “hamster wheel” of mediocrity.

+---

+# Understanding the Brain

+What separates us from almost all of the animal kingdom is the front part of the brain—the **neocortex** or frontal lobe.
+It operates in the alpha and beta brainwave states, but it doesn’t fully activate until around **age seven**.

+Children operate in delta and theta waves—hence why they sleep a lot and why their world is full of imagination but little critical thinking.
+This also makes them extremely **impressionable**.

+Aristotle famously said:

+> “Give me the child for seven years, and I will show you the man.”

+## Why this matters for procrastination and self-sabotage

+Consider this example:

+A stressed father takes little Johnny shopping.
+Dad is worried about bills, job security, and a fight he had with his wife that morning.
+Johnny sees toys at the checkout and asks:

+> “Daddy, can I have a toy?”

+Dad, frustrated and overwhelmed, snaps:

+> “You can’t have a toy.
+You don’t deserve it.
+You’re not good enough.”

+Johnny doesn’t hear *context*.
+He hears a **truth** about himself.

+He absorbs the belief:

+* *I’m not good enough.*
+* *I’m not worth it.*
+* *I don’t deserve things.*

+Many people spend the rest of their lives unconsciously acting out those beliefs—self-sabotaging when success threatens to contradict their internal identity.

+---

+# The First Law of Personal Growth

+> **People will never rise above the opinion they have of themselves.**

+And most people’s self-opinion was formed in early childhood—based on how they perceived the love they received or didn’t receive.

+This also relates to the first law of relationships:

+> **No one can love us more than we love ourselves.**

+---

+# Creatures of Habit

+The neocortex is prime real estate.
+Though it’s only 1/50th of the body weight, it uses 20% of all calories.
+Because it’s expensive to use, the brain automates tasks as habits.

+If you repeatedly make a choice (e.g., choosing fries over salad), the brain stops using conscious thinking and turns it into an **unconscious habit**.

+This is useful (e.g., learning to walk) but also problematic.
+We end up living **95% of life on autopilot**.

+It’s like this:

+### **The Ant and the Elephant Analogy**

+* The **ant** = conscious mind (5%)
+* The **elephant** = unconscious mind (95%)

+The ant may be marching north with goals and motivation, but if the elephant is walking south, *guess who wins.*

+---

+# The Compass Analogy

+The mind is like a **compass needle** that can point only in one direction at a time.

+* In conscious mode, we can manually move it anywhere.
+* But as soon as we let go, it drifts back to its **default magnetic north**.

+For most people, that default is **negative**, not positive.

+---

+# Environment Trumps Willpower

+Your environment will always beat your intention over time.

+Example:
+If you hate jazz but spend 5 days in a car with someone who plays jazz… By day 3 you’re tapping your foot, and by day 5 you’re humming in the shower.

+### Humans are programmable by design.

+We don’t choose *whether* we are programmed—only *how*.

+You can want to be positive, but if you live around chronic negativity, you will eventually conform.

+> **Love your family.
+Choose your friends.**

+---

+# How to Change Your Programming

+### Three Steps

+## **1. Stop putting the wrong things in**

+Your mind adapts to whatever you feed it.

+The biggest unconscious influences are:

+* Mainstream media
+* Peer group

+Mainstream media isn’t designed to inform—it’s designed to trigger the amygdala with negativity to capture attention.

+You can’t watch the news daily and remain positive.
+It's like trying to get healthy while smoking.

+## **2. Start putting the right things in**

+We now have unprecedented access to:

+* Books
+* Podcasts
+* Interviews
+* Biographies of great people

+Expose your mind to information that supports your potential.

+If you don’t direct your mental programming, someone else will.

+## **3. Remove what shouldn’t be there**

+Work with a coach, mentor, or therapist who can help uncover unconscious patterns.

+Example:
+A client thought he needed time-management skills.
+The real issue?
+Fear of rejection.
+He couldn’t say “no,” so he overloaded his schedule.

+Fix the root, and the symptoms disappear.

+---

+# The Goal: Self-Mastery

+When we clear old programming, build better habits, and consciously direct our inner compass, we move toward **self-mastery**.

+Self-mastery allows us to stay centered even when everything around us is chaotic.

+When we master ourselves, we inspire others—not by forcing them, but by being an example.

+As Gandhi said:

+> **“Be the change you wish to see in the world.”**

+---
 Why do intelligent, motivated people procrastinate?
 Why do so many of us self-sabotage, even when we gain new opportunities or learn new skills?
 It often feels like there’s a glass ceiling we can’t break through—no matter what we do.